How Seniors Can Take Precautions During Hot Days

-When the temperature rises to dangerous highs, wear lighter-coloured clothing.
+When the temperature rises to dangerous highs, wear lighter-colored clothing.
 Avoid dark clothes that are too tight.
-Wearing a hat as another way to find relief from the heat of the sun.
-When it comes to the extreme heat of New York Summers, smart clothing choices are a must.
+Wearing a hat is another way to find relief from the heat of the sun.
+Smart clothing choices are a must when it comes to the extreme heat of New York Summers.

 During the Day – Stay Indoors

 Try to run errands in the morning.
 It is suggested to be outdoors in the morning before 10 am or in the evening after 6 pm.
 This is when the temperature tends to be cooler.

 Staying in cooler environments during the day is recommended to avoid heat exhaustion or stroke.